This guide gives you step-by-step instructions on common library tasks.

 If you have provided us your email address, you will receive an email reminder three days before physical items are due.

 Items returned after hours will be recorded as returned on the day prior to the library opening.

-Most physical items incur a daily overdue charge of $1.
+Most physical items incur a daily overdue charge.